vinitshahdeo/portfolio/README.md

 ## 💙 Support

-If you liked this project, leave a star or share the blog on Twitter to spread the word.
+If you enjoyed this project, please consider giving it a **star on GitHub**.
+You can also help **spread the word** by sharing the blog post on Twitter.
+Your support is greatly appreciated!

 <!--